-This policy applies to all public funds of SEPLSO.
-These funds may be kept in various accounts of SEPLSO and include the general operating fund, local accounts, special revenue funds, debt service funds, capital project funds, reserve funds, restricted funds, trust funds, and any new funds that may be established by Southeastern Public Library System of Oklahoma in the future.
+This policy applies to all public funds of SEOLS.
+These funds may be kept in various accounts of SEOLS and include the general operating fund, local accounts, special revenue funds, debt service funds, capital project funds, reserve funds, restricted funds, trust funds, and any new funds that may be established by Southeast Oklahoma Library System in the future.